 Lift Station upgrades: Upgrading of Lift Station 11 and new generators for Lift Stations 1, 5, 6 and 12.

-95% complete (additional generator for lift station 1 anticipated to be completed by end of August 2018)
+95% complete (all work to be completed by end of February 2020)

 * Project already listed as part of the Scientific Work Plan to Identify Sources of Contamination